Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 After entering, it settles down on the tissue and accomplishes the life span.
 The botflies are called warbles during the larvae phase.

-Botflies are common in rabbits, so if you have a dog, make sure that it does not chase the rabbit; otherwise, there is a huge chance of the larva getting into the dog's body.
+Botflies are common in rabbits, so if you have a dog, make sure it does not chase the rabbit; otherwise, there is a huge chance of the larva getting into the dog’s body.

 Now, if by chance it enters, it will breed on the tissue of the dog and will complete the whole life cycle stages there.